Dealer Forms in New York

 Here's a list of the most common dealer forms and where to get them:

-MV-50, Retail Certificate of Sale: Also known as the bill of sale, the MV-50 is arguably the auto dealer's most important form, and surely the most satisfying―the more of these you fill out, the more your business is booming.
+Retail Certificate of Sale (Form MV-50: Also known as the bill of sale, the MV-50 is arguably the auto dealer's most important form, and surely the most satisfying―the more of these you fill out, the more your business is booming.

-MV-82, Vehicle Registration/Title Application: Motor vehicle dealers are ordinarily required to take care of the titling and registration of vehicles they sell.
-Form MV-82 is used for this and is free to download and print.
+Vehicle Registration/Title Application (Form MV-82): Motor vehicle dealers are ordinarily required to take care of the titling and registration of vehicles they sell.
+Vehicle Registration/Title Application (Form MV-82) is used for this and is free to download and print.

-MV-103, odometer and Damage Disclosure Statement: The law requires dealers to disclose to buyers whether a vehicle they're considering has been salvaged or does not have an accurate odometer reading.
-You may download Form MV-103 for this disclosure, free.
+Odometer and Damage Disclosure Statement (Form MV-103): The law requires dealers to disclose to buyers whether a vehicle they're considering has been salvaged or does not have an accurate odometer reading.
+You may download Odometer and Damage Disclosure Statement (Form MV-103) for this disclosure, free.

-MV-900, Notice of Lien: File this form to record a lien on a vehicle title.
+Notice of Lien (Form MV-900): File this form to record a lien on a vehicle title.
 Both the lien holder and the owner must sign the form.
-Form MV-900 is a free download from the DMV.
+Notice of Lien (Form MV-900) is a free download from the DMV.

-MV-902, Application for Duplicate Title: Download Form MV-902 to replace a vehicle title by mail.
+Application for Duplicate Title (Form MV-902): Download Application for Duplicate Title (Form MV-902) to replace a vehicle title by mail.

 More forms are available for free download from the DMV Forms page.